Mean Field Optimization Problem Regularized by Fisher Information: Appendix

 \subsection{Gaussian Bounds}

-The aim of this section is to establish a crucial technical result which ensures that if a family of probability writes as the exponential of a sum of Lipschitz and convex functions then it admits Gaussian bounds.
+The aim of this section is to establish a technical result which ensures that if a family of probability distributions writes as the exponential of a sum of a Lipschitz and a convex function then it admits uniform Gaussian bounds.